 Rev. Peter Carleton, born 1755, was the second son of George Carleton and Margaret Cossart.
 In 1800 he was named as a subscriber to 'Life's Painter of Variegated Characters in Public and Private Life' - once again, the address was Eustace Street.
-Peter Carleton was a cleric - by 1806, he was living in Coolock, North Dublin, but was also the Dean of St. Patricks and Killaloe.
+Peter Carleton was a cleric - by 1806, he was living in Coolock, North Dublin, and was noted as the Dean of St. Patricks and Killaloe.

 Margaret Griffin and Rev. Peter Carleton had ten children, two of whom married their Cossart cousins.
 Peter Carleton later worked in Killyleagh, Co.
 Down, where two of his daughters married.

 Margaret Carleton, née Griffin, died in November 1843 in Eustace Street.